NeuroTechX/ntx_slack_archive/general.md

  >Im not quite sure if the drivers from the SDK are available for Arduino

-2/21/2017 11:56 AM
+2/21/2017 12:00 PM

- **firassafieddine** :
+ **nicolettebraingineers** :

- >yeah, well for now the data stream is the aim
+ >What is your exact error now?
+You can program yourself to get the data from the SDK, or maybe there are open source programs that can do that for you.
+Would you like to program it yourself?